spicetify/docs/docs/advanced-usage/installation.md

 ---
-title: Advanced Installation
+title: Installation
-sidebar_position: 1
+description: ⚡ An advanced view on how to install Spicetify.
 ---

 ## Windows